CELEBRATING THIRTY YEARS WITH

 and life of

-Norma and George celebrated their 40th Wedding Anniversary in December 2011.
+Norma and George celebrate their 46th Wedding Anniversary in December 2017.

 George has enjoyed years of successful partnership with Stuart Cavender of Cavender Chevrolet, Boerne Texas.